captainzero93/security_harden_linux/README.md

 ---

-## Your fresh Linux install isn't secure.
+## Your Fresh Linux Install Isn't Secure

-Ubuntu, Fedora, Mint, Kubuntu - they all ship with security settings that prioritize "making things work" over "keeping you safe."
+Ubuntu, Fedora, Mint, Kubuntu - they all ship with security settings that prioritise "making things work" over "keeping you safe."
 This is intentional.
 Distributions assume you'll configure security later.

 **But most people never do.**

-**What this means for you right now:**

-* Your firewall probably isn't even enabled - any service you run is exposed to the internet
-* SSH ports are wide open to brute force attacks - bots try thousands of passwords per hour
-* Failed login attempts aren't tracked - attackers get unlimited tries
-* Your system accepts connections you never asked for - port scanners probe you 24/7
-* Critical security updates might not install automatically - you could be vulnerable for weeks
-* The kernel runs with minimal protections - exploits are easier to pull off
-* No intrusion detection - if someone breaks in, you won't know
+Right now, your system likely has: no firewall enabled so any service you run is exposed to the internet, SSH ports wide open to brute force bots trying thousands of passwords per hour, no tracking of failed login attempts giving attackers unlimited tries, no automatic security updates meaning you could be vulnerable for weeks, minimal kernel protections making exploits easier, and no intrusion detection so if someone breaks in you won't know.

 **This isn't a Linux flaw** - it's a conscious trade-off.
-Distributions prioritize compatibility and ease-of-use for new users.
-That's great for getting started, but terrible for security.
+Distributions prioritise compatibility and ease-of-use for new users.
+Great for getting started, terrible for security.

 ---

 ## Who This Is For

-### You, if you:

-* **Game on Linux** and want to stay secure without / minimal FPS loss
-* **Create art, music, or videos** without security getting in your way
-* **Work from home** and need basic protection
-* **Just want a secure personal computer** that works normally
-* **Are tired of complicated security guides** written for sysadmins
-* **Run a home server** or self-host services
-* **Develop software** and want security without breaking your tools
-* **Are learning Linux** and want to start with good habits
-* **Want to understand security** - not just blindly apply it

-### What makes this different:
+**You, if you:** game on Linux and want security without FPS loss, create art/music/videos without security getting in the way, work from home and need basic protection, just want a secure personal computer that works normally, are tired of complicated security guides written for sysadmins, run a home server or self-host services, develop software and want security without breaking your tools, are learning Linux and want to start with good habits, or want to understand security rather than just blindly apply it.

-This script applies **industry-standard security WITHOUT breaking your desktop experience.** No more choosing between security and usability. **v5.1 also intelligently detects Docker and browsers to avoid breaking them.**
+**What makes this different:** This script applies industry-standard security WITHOUT breaking your desktop experience.
+No more choosing between security and usability. v5.1 also intelligently detects Docker and browsers to avoid breaking them.

 ---

 ## What This Actually Does

-Instead of spending 40+ hours reading security guides and manually configuring dozens of tools, this script:
+Instead of spending 40+ hours reading security guides and manually configuring dozens of tools, this script handles it in one go.

 ### Security You Get: